Q. What is Amazon Elastic File System?

 First, you can migrate data from on-premises datacenters to permanently reside in EFS file systems.

 Second, you can support cloud bursting workloads to off-load your application processing to the cloud.
-You can move data from your on-premises servers into your Amazon EFS file systems, analyze it on a cluster of Amazon EC2 instances in your Amazon VPC, and store the results permanently in your Amazon EFS file systems or move the results back to your on-premises servers.
+You can move data from your on-premises servers into your Amazon EFS file systems, analyze it on a cluster of EC2 instances in your Amazon VPC, and store the results permanently in your Amazon EFS file systems or move the results back to your on-premises servers.

 Third, you can periodically copy your on-premises file data to Amazon EFS to support backup and disaster recovery scenarios.

-Q. Can I access my Amazon EFS file system concurrently from my on-premises datacenter servers as well as Amazon EC2 instances?
+Q. Can I access my Amazon EFS file system concurrently from my on-premises datacenter servers as well as EC2 instances?

 Yes.
-You can access your Amazon EFS file system concurrently from servers in your on-premises datacenter as well as Amazon EC2 instances in your Amazon VPC.
+You can access your Amazon EFS file system concurrently from servers in your on-premises datacenter as well as EC2 instances in your Amazon VPC.
 Amazon EFS provides the same file system access semantics, such as strong data consistency and file locking, across all EC2 instances and on-premises servers accessing a file system.

 Q. What is the recommended best practice when moving file data to and from on-premises servers?

 Because of the propagation delay tied to data traveling over long distances, the network latency of the network connection between your on-premises datacenter and your Amazon VPC can be tens of milliseconds.
 If your file operations are serialized, the latency of the network connection directly impacts your read and write throughput; in essence, the volume of data you can read or write during a period of time is bounded by the amount of time it takes for each read and write operation to complete.
 To maximize your throughput, parallelize your file operations so that multiple reads and writes are processed by Amazon EFS concurrently.
-Standard tools like GNU parallel allow you to parallelize the copying of file data.
+Standard tools like GNU parallel help you to parallelize the copying of file data.
 For more information, see the online documentation.

 Q. How do I copy existing data from on-premises file storage to Amazon EFS?